 as learners

-constructivist workshops
+student-centered constructivist workshops

 promoted real reading,

-real writing, and real science
+writing, and real science

-geared for children's
+geared for

 experiential learning, efficacy